Danish language: Runic Danish

 By the eighth century, the common Germanic language of Scandinavia, Proto-Norse, had undergone some changes and evolved into Old Norse.

-This language was generally called the "Danish tongue" (Dǫnsk tunga), or "Norse language" (Norrœnt mál).
+This language was generally called Dǫnsk tunga 'Danish tongue', or Norrœnt mál 'Norse language'.
 Norse was written in the runic alphabet, first with the elder futhark and from the 9th century with the younger futhark.

 Possibly as far back as the seventh century, the common Norse language began to undergo changes that did not spread to all of Scandinavia, resulting in the appearance of two dialect areas, Old West Norse (Norway and Iceland) and Old East Norse (Denmark and Sweden).
 Most of the changes separating East Norse from West Norse started as innovations in Denmark, that spread through Scania into Sweden and by maritime contact to southern Norway.
 A change that separated Old East Norse (Runic Swedish/Danish) from Old West Norse was the change of the diphthong æi (Old West Norse ei) to the monophthong e, as in stæin to sten.
 This is reflected in runic inscriptions where the older read stain and the later stin.
 Also, a change of au as in dauðr into ø as in døðr occurred.
 This change is shown in runic inscriptions as a change from tauþr into tuþr.
-Moreover, the øy (Old West Norse ey) diphthong changed into ø, as well, as in the Old Norse word for "island".
+Moreover, the øy (Old West Norse ey) diphthong changed into ø, as well, as seen in the word ø 'island'.
 This monophthongization started in Jutland and spread eastward, having spread throughout Denmark and most of Sweden by 1100.

 Through Danish conquest, Old East Norse was once widely spoken in the northeast counties of England.
-Many words derived from Norse, such as "gate" (gade) for street, still survive in Yorkshire, the East Midlands and East Anglia, and parts of eastern England colonized by Danish Vikings.
+Many words derived from Norse, such as gate for 'street', from gade, still survive in Yorkshire, the East Midlands and East Anglia, and parts of eastern England colonized by Danish Vikings.
 The city of York was once the Viking settlement of Jorvik.
-Several other English words derive from Old East Norse, for example "knife" (kniv), "husband" (husbond), and "egg" (æg).
-The suffix "-by" for 'town' is common in place names in Yorkshire and the east Midlands, for example Selby, Whitby, Derby, and Grimsby.
-The word "dale" meaning valley is common in Yorkshire and Derbyshire placenames.
+Several other English words derive from Old East Norse, for example knife from kniv, husband from husbond, and egg from æg.
+The suffix -by for 'town' is common in place names in Yorkshire and the east Midlands, for example Selby, Whitby, Derby, and Grimsby.
+The word dale meaning valley is common in Yorkshire and Derbyshire placenames.

 Old and Middle dialects

 Fangær man saar i hor seng mæth annæns mansz kunæ. oc kumær han burt liuænd....

-"If one catches someone in the whore-bed with another man's wife and he comes away alive..."
+'If one catches someone in the whore-bed with another man's wife and he comes away alive...'